Indoor air quality: Other bacteria

 There are many bacteria of health significance found in indoor air and on indoor surfaces.
 The role of microbes in the indoor environment is increasingly studied using modern gene-based analysis of environmental samples.
-Currently efforts are under way to link microbial ecologists and indoor air scientists to forge new methods for analysis and to better interpret the results.
+Currently, efforts are under way to link microbial ecologists and indoor air scientists to forge new methods for analysis and to better interpret the results.

-"There are approximately ten times as many bacterial cells in the human flora as there are human cells in the body, with large numbers of bacteria on the skin and as gut flora."
 A large fraction of the bacteria found in indoor air and dust are shed from humans.
 Among the most important bacteria known to occur in indoor air are Mycobacterium tuberculosis, Staphylococcus aureus, Streptococcus pneumoniae.

-Asbestos fibers

-Many common building materials used before 1975 contain asbestos, such as some floor tiles, ceiling tiles, shingles, fireproofing, heating systems, pipe wrap, taping muds, mastics, and other insulation materials.
-Normally, significant releases of asbestos fiber do not occur unless the building materials are disturbed, such as by cutting, sanding, drilling, or building remodelling.
-Removal of asbestos-containing materials is not always optimal because the fibers can be spread into the air during the removal process.
-A management program for intact asbestos-containing materials is often recommended instead.